 The heavily decorated ceilings and gorgeous structures leave all visitors spellbound with their austerity and simplicity.

-Known for huge rock-cut caves and intricately carved temples, the monuments in Mahabalipuram are extremely popular with tourists from across the globe.
-Located on the Coromandel Coast along the Bay of Bengal, it is believed to be the abode of famous demon king Mahabali.
+Known for their huge rock-cut caves and intricately carved temples, the monuments in Mahabalipuram are extremely popular with tourists from across the globe.
+Located on the Coromandel Coast along the Bay of Bengal, they are believed to be the abode of famous demon king Mahabali.

-The alluring atmosphere, the serene ambience and the impressive setting of the monument along with the fact that there are white sandy beaches everywhere make the place worth visiting.
+The alluring atmosphere, the serene ambience and the impressive setting of the monuments along with the fact that there are white sandy beaches everywhere make the place worth visiting.

 Some of the most impressive sites you can find in Mahabalipuram include the Five Rathas, Shore Temple, beach resorts in Sadras and Kovalam, and the Crocodile Bank which houses numerous exquisite species of alligators and crocodiles.

 Located in Goa, the Basilica of Bom Jesus is a unique church and an exemplary example of baroque architecture.
-Built-in the year 1594 and consecrated in 1605, it was built when Christianity began to establish its roots in India.
+The Basilica was built in the year 1594 and consecrated in 1605, when Christianity began to establish its roots in India.